Update: Industrial IoT has met Fleet Tracking

-UPDATE: Industrial IoT meets Fleet Tracking!
 Below is from our legacy Android app.
-Click here to see our latest Fleet vehicle tracking solutions for industries like oil & gas, industrial cleaning services, chemical distribution, mining, and other transportation.
+Click here to see our latest Fleet vehicle tracking solutions for industries like natural resources, chemical distribution, government agencies, and other transportation.

 In this How To tutorial you’ll learn how to do affordable asset tracking with Valarm.
-This could be with a fleet of vehicles where sensor readings (e.g., temperature, humidity, air quality) are critical: cold chain transport, frozen goods, organs such as kidneys or hearts.
+This could be with a fleet of vehicles where sensor readings (e.g., Smart Water, flow meters, water wells, water quality, flood warning systems) are critical: cold chain transport, frozen goods, organs such as kidneys or hearts.
 Or it could be used to track a single vehicle that may be driven by a sneaky teen.
-Valarm provides an inexpensive way to track a stolen motorcycle, plus any expensive asset such as a guitar or camera equipment, pets, or anything else!
+Valarm provides an inexpensive way to track a stolen motorcycle, plus any expensive asset such as a guitar or camera equipment, pets, or anything else.

 Below is a video with a step-by-step DIY tutorial for tracking with Valarm: